X-Vine Models for Multivariate Extremes: Background

 where $\bY$ is a random vector supported on $\LL_{>1} := \cbr{\by \in [0, \infty)^d : \max \by > 1}$ with distribution equal to the restriction of $\expmeas$ in \eqref{eq:Lam2nu} to $\LL_{>1}$ and normalized to a probability measure,

 for Borel sets $B \subseteq \Rd$ and normalizing constant $\expmeas(\LL_{>1}) = \ell(\bone)$.
 For $\by \in \LL_{>1}$, we also have $\prob(\bY \ge \by) = R(1/\by) / \ell(\bone)$.

 Up to a location shift, multivariate Pareto distributions are a special case of \emph{multivariate generalised Pareto distributions} introduced in \citet{rootzen2006multivariate}.
 They play a prominent role in the theory of graphical models for extremes \citep{engelke2020graphical}.
-In the context of tail copula measures, it is more convenient to take component-wise reciprocals in \eqref{eq:Vt2Y} leading to \emph{inverted multivariate Pareto distributions}, introduced in Section~\ref{sec:simulation}.